Generate ServiceNow OAuth Tokens

 -

-Select Create an OAuth API endpoint for external clients and click Next.
+Select Create an OAuth API endpoint for external clients, and then click Next.

 -